 Point Spread

-For example, if you see the Denver Broncos listed as (-3, -110) point favorites hosting the Las Vegas Raiders, that means sportsbooks expect the Broncos to win by three points 52.38% of the time.
+For example, if you see the Denver Broncos listed as (-3) point favorites hosting the Las Vegas Raiders, that means oddmakers are setting this as the expected margin of victory.

 If you were to bet the Broncos (-3), they would have to win by four or more for you to win your bet.
 A one- or two-point win (or outright loss) would result in a lost bet, while a three-point win would result in a push.
+On the flip side, if you bet the Raiders (+3), they can lose but by only 1 or 2 for you to win the bet.
 Some key numbers to remember are three, seven, ten, and (to a lesser extent) 14 and 17.
 The six has become more prevalent as well since the extra point rule change.

 An old rule of thumb was to give three points to the home team.
 In this instance, that would mean sportsbooks view the Raiders and Broncos as even.
 If you don’t believe that to be the case, you have the basis for a wager in the purest form.